quantfall/ThreatWindsPythonSDK/README.md

 ### Function get_entity_search

-_To find a list of enttiies containing a string, you must call to the following function:_
+_To find a list of entties containing a string, you must call to the following function:_
 ```
 values, code = pythreatwinds_sdk.get_entity_search(value, limit, offset)
 ```